About The Artist

 heritage.
 Through his interpretive exhibits, workshops, colleges courses and

 and taught throughout the U.S. and abroad.
-His work is
+He has been been featured in numerous

 National Geographic Explorer television documentary entitled